-In section 6(g) of the National Scenic Area Act, Congress directed the Gorge Commission to review the Management Plan no sooner than five years after adoption of the Management Plan, but at least every 10-ten years to determine whether it should be revised.
+In section 6(g) of the National Scenic Area Act, Congress directed the Gorge Commission to review the Management Plan no sooner than five years after adoption of the Management Plan, but at least every ten years to determine whether it should be revised.

-- 1. The Gorge Commission shall review the Management Plan-in accordance with the Scenic Area Act. between five and ten years after adopting the latest revision to the Management Plan. - 2.
-As part of its review, the Gorge Commission shall consult the Indian tribes four Columbia River treaty tribes, the states of Oregon and Washington, and the counties during the review to solicit their views on whether the Management Plan should be revised and how it should be revised. - 3.
-As part of its review, the Gorge Commission shall hold one or more public hearings to solicit the views of the public as to whether and how the Management Plan should be revised. - 4.
-The Gorge Commission shall collaborate with the USDA-Forest Service to determine whether revisions should be made to the Management Plan. - 5.
-If the Gorge Commission revises the Management Plan during its review, it must adopt the revisions by the same majority voting and concurrence requirements specified in sections 6(c) and 6(f) of the National Scenic Area Act for adoption of the Management Plan. it shall submit the revised Management Plan to the Secretary of Agriculture in accordance with Section 6(g) of the Scenic Area Act.
+- 1. The Gorge Commission shall review the Management Plan between five and ten years after adopting the latest revision to the Management Plan. - As part of its review, the Gorge Commission shall consult the four Columbia River treaty tribes, the states of Oregon and Washington, and the counties during the review to solicit their views on whether the Management Plan should be revised and how it should be revised. - As part of its review, the Gorge Commission shall hold one or more public hearings to solicit the views of the public as to whether and how the Management Plan should be revised. - 4.
+The Gorge Commission shall collaborate with the Forest Service to determine whether revisions should be made to the Management Plan. - 5.
+If the Gorge Commission revises the Management Plan during its review, it must adopt the revisions by the same majority voting and concurrence requirements specified in sections 6(c) and 6(f) of the National Scenic Area Act for adoption of the Management Plan.